liapatiso95-ctrl/character-sheet/spells.md

 **Minor Creation.** You create a nonmagical trinket or an illusory image that can fit in your hand.
 It lasts until the end of your next turn.
 A trinket can deal no damage and has no monetary worth.

-***Cantrip Scaling***.
-At 5th level, as one of your effects you can cause a Tiny object you can see that is not being held or carried to vibrate gently or vigorously for up to 1 minute.
+***Cantrip Upgrade.*** At 5th level, as one of your effects you can cause a Tiny object you can see that is not being held or carried to vibrate gently or vigorously for up to 1 minute.
 At 11th level you can cause two effects per casting of the spell and have up to four effects active at a time.
 At 17th level you can cause three effects per casting of the spell and have up to six effects active at a time.